Not an actual patient.

 These are not all the possible side effects of XEOMIN.

-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1–800–FDA–1088.
+• Call your doctor for medical advice about side effects.

-IMPORTANT CONSUMER SAFETY INFORMATION
+XEOMIN® (incobotulinumtoxinA) IMPORTANT CONSUMER SAFETY INFORMATION

-• Problems swallowing, speaking, or breathing can happen if the muscles that you use to breathe and swallow become weak.
+• XEOMIN may cause serious side effects that can be life threatening.
+Problems swallowing, speaking, or breathing can happen within hours to weeks after an injection of XEOMIN if the muscles that you use to breathe and swallow become weak.
 Death can happen as a complication if you have severe problems with swallowing or breathing after treatment with XEOMIN.

 • People with certain breathing problems may need to use muscles in their neck to help them breathe and may be at greater risk for serious breathing problems with XEOMIN.